omkarbhangade/Sales-Insights-Visualization/README.md

 # Sales-Insights-Visualization
-I developed a comprehensive analysis and visualization of retail data to support expansion strategy decisions.
+Objectives
+To develop comprehensive data analysis and visualization to support strategic decisions for retail store expansion.
+To identify seasonal trends, top-performing countries, high-value customers, and regional product demand, providing actionable insights for optimizing marketing strategies and enhancing business growth.